 Despite the wordplay, the colour of golden phoenix flesh is anything but gold.
-It is considered pale yellow by durian standards, but not as close to white as something like black pearl.
+It is considered pale yellow by durian standards, maybe even creamy white, but not as close to white as something like black pearl or capri.

 At first sight, you might conclude that this durian seems too dry to be a premium one.
 Or that it has yet to ripen.
 But rest assured that this is how it looks like…

 … and your perception of golden phoenix will validate it’s awesome reputation once you take in that first bite.

 Amusingly, while it can look matte dry, the texture feels amazingly creamy like butter in the mouth.

 It’s gentle sweetness grabs you like your first love, and leaves a bitter after taste… also like your first love.

 Depending on your taste buds, some people are able to identify an alcoholic after taste as well as a floral flavour.
 Some even sense the tingling alcohol taste on the very first bite.
 However I’ve met many people who can’t notice it even though they are stuffing their face with the same durian.

 Purely from a taste perspective, it shares various characteristics as mao shan wang.
 Which is why it is sometimes referred to as the poor man’s mao shan wang.

 While that can sound like an underwhelming expression on surface, it’s actually quite a compliment.